-We recommend the General Tso's Burnt Ends, which were cubes approximately one-inch square that were delicious and quality pork belly.
+We recommend General Tso's Burnt Ends, which were cubes approximately one-inch square that was delicious and quality pork belly.

-The bill, with tip and a beer, came to just under $100.
+The bill, with gratuity and a beer, came to just under $100.

-Part of the beauty of Cugino Forno, by Incindiery Brewing Company in Winston-Salem, is that the menu is limited to pizzas, three salad options, and a few desserts.
+Part of the beauty of Cugino Forno, near Incendiary Brewing Company in Winston-Salem, is that the menu is limited to pizzas, three salad options, and a few desserts.
 That's it!

-But the pizza especially is damn good!
-(We can't speak to their salads and desserts, to be honest, because we left all the room in our bellies for pizza when we went.)
+But the pizza is the star.
+It's damn good and, in the humble opinion of us NYers, it's the best pizza in Winston Salem.
+(To be honest, we can't speak to their salads and desserts because we leave all the room in our bellies for pizza when we go.)

 You can get take-out and also choose items from their freezers, like pizzas you can cook at home.
 (You can even buy one to cook once you get home from your weekend trip to Winston-Salem if you live anywhere within a two-hour drive.)

-I'm guilty of looking things up on Yelp before arriving.
+I'm guilty of looking up reviews on TripAdvisor before arriving to a restaurant.
 But I love food photos and we eat with our eyes first, don't we?
 That's why I knew I had to have a milkshake when we arrived at Small Batch Beer Co. without even looking at the menu.
 And I'm not necessarily a milkshake kind of girl.